4d-go-mobile/check-workflow/README.md

 ### ✅ [Check Workflow](form/workflows/check.yml)

-To ensure code quality two types of tools are executed on code: linter to lint and compiler to build.
+To ensure code quality, two types of tools are executed on code: linter to lint and compiler to build.

 #### 👮‍♂️lint

-[lint or linters](https://en.wikipedia.org/wiki/Lint_(software)) are tools to check source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
+[lint or linters](https://en.wikipedia.org/wiki/Lint_(software)) are tools that can be used to check source code and flag programming errors, bugs, stylistic errors, and suspicious constructs.

 ##### code: swiftlint

-We use [swiftlint](https://github.com/realm/SwiftLint) to lint source code
+We use [swiftlint](https://github.com/realm/SwiftLint) to lint source code.

-A configuration file could be integrated [.swiftlint.yml](form/files/.swiftlint.yml) in form root folder to specify where the source file are.
+A configuration file could be integrated [.swiftlint.yml](form/files/.swiftlint.yml) in the form root folder to specify the location of the source file.

-💡 Then just run `swiftlint` at project root to check yourself.
+💡 Then, simply run `swiftlint` at project root to check by yourself.

 ##### storyboard: iblinter

 We use [iblinter](https://github.com/IBDecodable/IBLinter) to lint storyboards

-A configuration file could be integrated [.iblinter.yml](form/files/.iblinter.yml) in form root folder specify where the source file are.
+A configuration file could be integrated [.iblinter.yml](form/files/.iblinter.yml) in the form root folder to specify the location of the source file.

-💡 Then just run `iblinter` at project root to check yourself.
+💡 Then, simply run `iblinter` at project root to check by yourself.

 ##### manifest.json: jsonlint